klemen-s/Recipe-App/README.md

 ## Installation
 To run this project locally, follow these steps:

-1.Clone the repository: git clone https://github.com/your-username/recipe-app-frontend.git
+1. Clone the repository: `git clone https://github.com/your-username/recipe-app-frontend.git`
-2.Navigate to the project directory: cd recipe-app-frontend 3.Install dependencies: npm install
+2. Navigate to the project directory: `cd recipe-app-frontend`
+3. Install dependencies: `npm install`
-4.Start the development server: ng serve
+4. Start the development server: `ng serve`
-5.Access the app at http://localhost:4200 in your web browser.
+5. Access the app at http://localhost:4200 in your web browser.